 The circuit of the SU 62 D. It is just a “simple” power pulsed oscillator.
 You can see the grid and cathode lecher.
 Capacitor C2 is for the degree of coupling, to let the system oscillate.
-The output device of the transmitter is only a strip, which is coupled with the anode inside, through the glass, by inductance.
+The output device of the transmitter is only a strip, which is positioned around the LS180, so coupled to the anode, by inductance.

 The original transmitter SU 62 D , a picture taken by Arthur Bauer, PA0AOB, from his transmitter unit during experiment to let it work.

 The replica is now on display in my radio shack.